 After years of urban planning and designing, I now lead a studio of talented and committed architects and designers on a diverse collection of projects in my own firm.

 Our desire to celebrate how people use their space fuels our designs.
 From large mixed-use, urban infill, multi-family downtown loft conversions, to commercial and retail spaces as well as residential gardens, we celebrate how outdoor spaces bring people together.

 Thanks to LinkedIn, I can continue look beyond my immediate surroundings.
 I use LinkedIn to further my passion for building communities and reach beyond my current network.
 While I can interact with my colleagues, stay updated on their current achievements and careers, LinkedIn also provides opportunities to discover new connections with professionals.
 LinkedIn helps me build communities.

 I continue to dream beyond my surroundings…

 Editor’s Note: This story was originally posted on Mark’s profile via LinkedIn’s publishing platform as part of our Picture Yourself campaign.
-If LinkedIn has helped you transform your career or business, please share your story with us.
+If LinkedIn has helped you transform your career or business, please share your story with us or write a post on LinkedIn with the hashtag #MyLinkedInStory.
 For more inspiration, check out more success stories.